 The product baseline is the initially approved documentation describing all of the necessary functional, performance, and physical requirements of the subsystem; and the functional and physical requirements designated for production acceptance testing.
 Product or "build to" specifications (CSPECS and PRLs) and engineering drawings are part of the product baseline.
 Generally, there is a product baseline for each subsystem, component, and part.
 The product baseline is typically established late in final design or early in the fabrication phase with the validation of the product specification and supporting documentation.

-7.2 Cost and Schedule
+6.2 Cost and Schedule

-The DOE schedule milestones are documented in this PEP as indicated in Section 2.2.5.

-The DOE cost consists of the TPC (including contingency), as indicated in Section 2.2.5.
-The supporting budget estimates by WBS are tabulated in Table 7-2 (Cost by WBS).
+The DOE schedule milestones are documented in this preliminary PEP as indicated in Section 2.
+The supporting budget estimates by WBS are tabulated in Table 3 below (Cost by WBS).